 Two-week “workation” (mixed climate)

-Rail-first Europe (multi-country)
+Rail-first Europe (multi-country, sleeper-heavy)

 Offsetting the right way (and avoiding the wrong way)